 Maybe you can be on a drive through the mountains while observing the beautiful multi-colored leaves.
 Where are you going?
 Where are you coming from?
 Maybe the changing of the leaves made you remember a significant time in your life… What is that time?
 The list or outline could keep going.
 As you can see, writing prompts can be a very important part of the writing process, so the more you practice the better at it you will get.

 Essentially, there are three types of writing prompts, each serving a particular purpose.
-Typically, writing prompts are used in the essay areas of standardized test, but they are also used by many writers in many forms of writings including essays, poems, content writing, and fiction.
+Typically, writing prompts are used in the essay areas of standardized test.
+However, they are also used by many writers in many forms of writings including essays, poems, content writing, and fiction.
 Let’s take a look at the three types of writing prompts:

 - Argumentative: Based on the topic, this type of writing prompt requires you to write about whether or not what the author is conveying is correct, it is your mission to challenge what the author is saying.